The first question should be “Why hire a professional?”

 Then, “Why hire Old Bones Genealogy of New England?”

 Let’s begin by stating a fact that should burst a modern myth: It’s not all on the internet!!
-Certainly in the 21st century, with the advent and phenomenal growth of powerhouse search engines such as Ancestry.com, the world of genealogical research took a giant leap forward.
+Certainly in the 21st century, with the advent and phenomenal growth of powerhouse search engines such as Ancestry.com or FamilySearch.org, the world of genealogical research has taken a giant leap forward.

-Other services with gargantuan data bases include that of the Church of the Latter Day Saints, FamilySearch, Mocavo or MyHeritage.
-Even as you read this, there are thousands of individuals working diligently to add data bases to these and other research sites.
-Once uploaded, the data bases must be indexed to make them easily searchable.
+Other services with gargantuan databases include FindMyPast, Mocavo or MyHeritage.
+Even as you read this, there are thousands of individuals working diligently to add databases to these and other research sites.
+Once uploaded, the databases must be indexed to make them easily searchable.
 It’s a huge undertaking.
 The past several months has seen a great shifting in the boundaries of who has what and how it’s shared.
-Due to partnering or collaboration agreements, you practically need a score card!
-To complicate matters, many of these sites are fee based or have free basic “memberships” that must be upgraded to fee paid memberships to get to “the good stuff!”
+Due to partnering or collaboration agreements, you practically need a scorecard!
+To complicate matters, many of these sites are fee-based or have free basic “memberships” that must be upgraded to fee paid memberships to get to “the good stuff!”

 Professional genealogists are committed to the “Genealogical Proof Standard” developed to provide a guideline for performing a valuable service for those seeking the answers to their own personal history.
 Most have spent countless hours of research, countless hours of study and countless hours of self-improvement in the field of genealogy.

 Old Bones Genealogy is one of those companies.
 Or rather, one of those people.
 Dave is the sole owner and sole researcher for Old Bones Genealogy of New England.
-He is a member of many professional genealogical societies, board member of other local and regional associations, lectured, taught and conducted workshops in genealogical research and has been hired to conduct family research for clients.
-He holds a certificate of genealogical research from Boston University.
+He is a member of many professional genealogical societies, President of the New England Chapter of the Association of Professional Genealogists (NEAPG), the NEAPG delegate to the New England Regional Genealogical Conference (NERGC) where he will be speaking on search engines and search strategies, Vice President of the Western Massachusetts Genealogical Society (WMGS), and a member of many other local and regional associations.
+He has lectured, taught and conducted workshops in genealogical research and has contracted to conduct family research for clients.
+He holds a certificate of genealogical research from Boston University and is currently enrolled in a 16-month educational program entitled ProGen (Professional Genealogy)

-Feel free to contact Old Bones Genealogy of New England: firstname.lastname@example.org or use the Contact form below.
+Feel free to e-mail Old Bones Genealogy of New England: firstname.lastname@example.org